kubernetes-sigs/knftables/README.md

 the form the library needed.)

-Using the non-JSON syntax has its own problems, and means that it is basically impossible for us to reliably parse rules, which means that the missing "does chain X contain rule Y?" and "what is the handle for rule Z?"
-APIs mentioned above are likely to stay missing.
+Using the non-JSON syntax has its own problems, and means that it is basically impossible for us to reliably parse the actual "rule" part of rules.
+(We can reliably parse the output of `"nft list chain"` into `Rule` objects, including distinguishing any `comment` from the rule itself, but we don't have any ability to split the rule up into individual clauses.)

 The fact that the API uses functions and objects (e.g.
 `tx.Add(&nftables.Chain{...})`) rather than just specifying everything